 d) Details of how long we will retain personal data;

 e) Details of the measures we take to ensure security of personal data.

 11. Privacy Impact Assessments

 11.1 We will carry out Privacy Impact Assessments when and as required under the GDPR.
-Privacy Impact Assessments will be managed by Denise Walls and will address the following areas of importance:
+Privacy Impact Assessments will be managed by Jonathan Roberts and will address the following areas of importance:

 a) The purpose for which personal data is being held and processed and the processing operations that will be carried out;

 b) Confirmation of the legitimate interests we are pursuing;

 c) An assessment of the necessity and proportionality of the data processing, considering the purpose for which it is being processed;